udaykiran009/oneCCL/doc/rst/source/elasticity.rst

 Main instructions
 +++++++++++++++++

-Before ranks launch user can specify :ref:`CCL_WORLD_SIZE` = N, where N is the number of ranks to start.
+Before ranks launch, user can specify :ref:`CCL_WORLD_SIZE` = N, where N is the number of ranks to start.
-If k8s with k8s manager support is used, then N is equal to replicasize by default.
+If k8s with k8s manager support is used, then N is equal to ``replicasize`` by default.

-User can specify their own function that decides what oneCCL should do on "world" resize event:
+Users can specify their own function that decides what oneCCL should do on the "world" resize event:

 - wait
 - use current "world" information